-Dr. Akula is interested in developing computational models using soil chemistry to determine soil-based infrastructure materials' resiliency.
+Pavan Akula is interested in developing computational models using soil chemistry to determine soil-based infrastructure materials' resiliency.
 Additionally, his research reduces the net CO2 footprint of conventional construction methods through material optimization and novel construction techniques.
 Akula leverages interdisciplinary studies with people from soil science, materials science, computer science, and engineering to advance our understanding of making our infrastructure resilient and sustainable.

 Research includes enhancing public safety and reducing potential economic loss worldwide from earthquake and coastal hazards through cross-disciplinary research in earthquake and coastal engineering, focusing on full-scale modeling of soil-foundation-structure interaction, seismic site response, coastal erosion, and slope stability.